pvcraven/web-development-class/source/theory/css/css.rst

 ^^^^^^^^^^^^^^^^^^^

 CSS stands for *Cascading Style Sheets*.
 The "look and feel" of a website is specified by the CSS language.
-CSS takes the HTML and transforms it to the desired theme.
+CSS takes the HTML and transforms it to look the way the designer would like.

-Originally the look and feel was mixed in with the HTML.
+Originally the "look" of a website was mixed in with the HTML.
 For small pages, this was easier to code.
 But for large websites it quickly became unmanageable.
-Separating the style gives a developer the following advantages:
+Even for small websites, developers eventually realized it was the wrong way Separating the style gives a developer the following advantages:

 * Separating the content from the style allows developers to update the theme of a 100 page website with just one style sheet.
-* It allows a developer to add content without having to style the code to match the theme.
+* It allows a developer to add additional content without having worry about adding style code.
-* It allows a website to easily change its look if it is being viewed on a smartphone, or if it is being printed.
+* It allows a website to easily change its look if it is being viewed on a smart-phone, or if it is being printed.
 * A graphic artist can work with the CSS file and change the look of the website while keeping their work completely separate from the content portion of the website.
+* It allows a website to use a pre-built style library like `Bootstrap`_.

 For an example of CSS, take a look at `CSS Zen Garden`_.
-This is an old website, but each theme takes the same HTML and transforms it to a different style using a different CSS.
+This is an old website, but it takes the *exact same HTML* and completely transforms the look by switching the CSS.
 Try it out.
-Use the "view source" and "inspect element" options in your browser to view both the HTML and CSS.
+When looking at the website use the "view source" and "inspect element" options in your browser to view both the HTML and CSS.

+I'll wait.

 Many web browsers even let you modify the CSS live, and see the results.
-Use "Inspect Element" on your browser and try it yourself.
+In Chrome, or a similar web browser, right click on something that on a web page.
+Select "Inspect".
+In the lower right, will be all the style info.
+You can edit that info and the results show up on the main web page.

 CSS Language Syntax
 ^^^^^^^^^^^^^^^^^^^